Austin Aga, Communications and Development Specialist

 Marie Toft, Director of Finance

 Marie leads finance for CareerWork$, unlocking growth potential through implementing new systems, tools, and practices by streamlining, enhancing, and expanding the analytics behind them.
 Marie partners with our national non-profit training providers and market contacts to drive program insight and success.
 She is an accomplished leader who spent 23 years with Starbucks Coffee Company delivering enterprise solutions, improving processes, and leading new projects/programs ranging from acquisitions to new global systems.
-She has a strong financial background, including reporting, systems, and.
+She has a strong financial background, including reporting, systems, and strategic planning.
 Marie earned a Bachelor of Arts in Business Administration with a Finance focus from Gonzaga University.
 Outside of work, she enjoys spending time trying new restaurants or Washington wineries, traveling, and being outdoors either doing yard work or hiking.

-Ranko Fukuda, Director of Programs
+Ranko Fukuda, Managing Director

 Ruby Sloan, Program Manager